hmrc/transit-movements-validator/README.md

 # Transit Movements Validator
 This is a microservice for an internal API to parse and validate XML payloads.

-This mircoservice is in [Beta](https://www.gov.uk/help/beta).
+This microservice is in [Beta](https://www.gov.uk/help/beta).
 The signature may change.

 ## Prerequisites